The simplest and cheapest hormone balancing tool. No excuses not to incorporate this into your mornings.

 - 1 medium carrot (or equivalent), washed and unpeeled, grated or shredded length-ways with a peeler**

-- a dash of vinegar; simple rice vinegar or wine vinegar (no 220) or apple cider – stimulates HCl and digestion and is also antimicrobial
+- a dash of vinegar; simple rice vinegar or wine vinegar (no 220) – stimulates HCl and digestion and is also antimicrobial

 - 1-2 tsp coconut oil, melted – lowers the requirement for vitamin E, and reduces the toxicity of the unsaturated fats (Cleland, et al.), favoring effective respiration and improving thyroid and progesterone production, and carried into the intestine by the carrot fiber, suppresses bacterial growth while stimulating healing of the wall of the intestine.